FoodStandardsAgency/Governance/new_projects.md

 “License” is the U.S. English spelling, GitHub will still show licence details for the British English spelling.

-You should specify the licence and link to it in the repository’s README.
-It’s typical to include this information at the very end of a README under a ‘Licence’ heading.
+You should specify the licence and link to it in the repository’s `README`, it’s typical to include this information at the very end of a `README` under a ‘Licence’ heading.

 ### Use MIT
 At the FSA we use the [MIT License](https://opensource.org/licenses/MIT).

-Make sure the licence content is included in full, including the title “The MIT License”, so that readers are quickly able to see what licence is being used.
+Make sure the licence content is included in full, including the title `The MIT License`, so that readers are quickly able to see what licence is being used.

 ## Copyright notice
 The Copyright is Crown Copyright; you can put “Food Standards Agency” in brackets, i.e.,